pycassa/pycassa/doc/tutorial.rst

 `column_reversed` is ``True``, `column_start` will determine the right end of the range while `column_finish` will determine the left.

-Here's an example of getting the last three columns in a row:
+Here's an example of getting the last three columns in a row assuming default_validation_class=LONG_TYPE for this column family:

 .. code-block:: python